Karplus-Lab-OSU/ensemblator/readme.rst

 Perform automatic clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     This option will allow the user to avoid telling the Ensemblator which groups to compare.
-Instead, the program will do all the pairwise analysis, and then use these results to determine which statistics (# of atoms removed, rmsd of all atoms, rmsd of core atoms) give the best clusters.
-There is a penalty for increasing numbers of clusters, which biases the discovery of clusters to lower numbers of clusters.
-Clustering is done using a k-means algorithm.
-The clustering algorithms will also disfavor a solution that has a cluster with only one member.
+Instead, the program will do all the pairwise analysis, and then use these results to determine the best clusters to compare.

-Clustering Method
-^^^^^^^^^^^^^^^^^^^^

-    This option is used to select the clustering algorithm to use.
-The choices are a (slightly) modified version of the k-means algorithm, or Affinity Propagation.
-Both of these methods are described in more detail `below. <#clustering-methods>`_

 Max # of clusters to search for
 --------------------------------

     Allows the user to specify a maximum number of clusters to identify within the ensemble.
-By default this number is 6.
+By default this number is 3.
 This can be increased as high as the user wants, or as low as 2.
-Higher values will slightly increase the computation time. **This is only applicable when using the K-means clustering method.**
+Higher values will increase the computation time, especially when more models are involved.

 Use average deviation rather than RMSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^